 At this time, the joint MBA-MSE program is not participating in P2P.

 Students who receive the Provost’s Pitt2Pitt and Swanson Supplemental Scholarship must be full-time students during the MS program and the scholarship will not exceed 2 academic terms.
 Should a scholarship awardee take longer than 2 terms or want to complete additional coursework or research, they will be given the graduate tuition rate.

 The expedited application requires:

 We are reviewing and processing applications as they are submitted.
 You should expect to receive an ‘unofficial’ decision letter from your Department of interest following your application.
-As we are working to finalize the logistics of scholarship funds, you will receive an official decision letter with funding information later in the Summer.
+As we are working to finalize the logistics of scholarship funds, you will receive an official decision letter with funding information.